Why Proposed Jaylen Brown-To-Mavericks Trade Would Be Dumb For Celtics

 But the still-asset-rich Celtics, if they really want to land Bamba (think of all the amazing “La Bamba” marketing possibilities), should be able to strike a deal without moving Tatum or Brown.
 They could have four first-round picks in next year’s draft, with the very-real possibility that three fall within the top 15.
 And one of those picks, which belongs to the Grizzlies, has a sneaky-good chance of being a high (like, high) lottery pick in 2021.

 Plus, it’s not like the Celtics don’t have other tradable players on the roster.
-After all, Guerschon Yabusele is the French Draymond Green, and Abdel Nader occasionally converts on baseline drives to the basket.
+After all, Guerschon Yabusele is the French Draymond Green (with a killer 3-point celebration), and Abdel Nader occasionally converts on baseline drives to the basket in garbage time.

 To recap: The Celtics should not trade Brown for the opportunity to pick Bamba.
 And if they really want Bamba, they could easily craft a deal without subtracting from a roster that just reached (though ultimately choked in) Game 7 of the Eastern Conference finals.